ros2/design/articles/qos_deadline_liveliness_lifespan.md

 ## Appendix A

 Definitions of the QoS policies from the DDS spec.

 ### Deadline

 This policy is useful for cases where a Topic is expected to have each instance updated periodically.
 On the publishing side this setting establishes a contract that the application must meet.
 On the subscribing side the setting establishes a minimum requirement for the remote publishers that are expected to supply the data values.

-When the Service ‘matches’ a DataWriter and a DataReader it checks whether the settings are compatible (i.e., offered deadline period<= requested deadline period) if they are not, the two entities are informed (via the listener or condition mechanism) of the incompatibility of the QoS settings and communication will not occur.
+When the DDS Service ‘matches’ a DataWriter and a DataReader it checks whether the settings are compatible (i.e., offered deadline period<= requested deadline period) if they are not, the two entities are informed (via the listener or condition mechanism) of the incompatibility of the QoS settings and communication will not occur.

-Assuming that the reader and writer ends have compatible settings, the fulfillment of this contract is monitored by the Service and the application is informed of any violations by means of the proper listener or condition.
+Assuming that the 'DataReader' and 'DataWriter' ends have compatible settings, the fulfillment of this contract is monitored by the DDS Service and the application is informed of any violations by means of the proper listener or condition.

 The value offered is considered compatible with the value requested if and only if the inequality “offered deadline period <=